liudan193/Fairness-Benchmark-for-Face-Forgery-Detection/Readme.md

 ### 1. Installation

 You need to bulid the conda or docker environment.
 You can build the environment following this [Link](https://github.com/SCLBD/DeepfakeBench?tab=readme-ov-file#-quick-start) to set up the environment.
-Do not forget to download pretrained weights in [TODO].
+Do not forget to download pretrained weights in `./pretrained` folder.

 Download needed files and organize the directory structure as [Get our FairFD dataset](#-get-our-fairfd-dataset).